 This is Em chord with added 9th (F# on 1st string) and flat 6th (C on 2nd string).
 Try playing this progression: Em7add9, Emadd9(b6) and then Em.
 You will clearly see how each of those melody lines resolves each other.

 Trusted by 200,000+ students, Jamorama is the leading provider of guitar courses.
-If you are looking for a fun way to learn the guitar and want to play-along to your favorite songs, check out Jamorama today…
+If you are looking for a fun way to learn the guitar and want to play-along with your favorite songs, check out Jamorama today…